 GIS, Maps and Spatial Thinking

-Looking for maps to use in your classes?
-Browse through some of the great online map collections to see what's immediately available.
-Supplement your class with an online tool from our page of map-related teaching resources.
+Need a map for a class or project?
+Browse through some of these great online map collections to see what's available.
+Supplement your class with one of these map-related teaching resources.
 Read what inspires map enthusiasts in these GIS and mapping blogs.